Carbon monoxide FAQs

 If you experience even mild CO poisoning symptoms, immediately consult a physician!

-Are there any preventative steps I can take to prevent Carbon Monoxide (CO)?
+Are there any preventative steps I can take to prevent carbon monoxide (CO) poisoning?

-Do I need a Carbon Monoxide Alarm (CO)?
+Do I need a carbon monoxide (CO) alarm ?
 Where should it be installed?

-Should my Carbon Monoxide (CO) alarm have a digital display?
-What does the Peak Level Memory function do?
+Should my carbon monoxide (CO) alarm have a digital display?
+What does the peal level memory function do?